Points of Pride

 Structured Learning Opportunities

 While the school’s primary focus is STEM academics, we believe that students must be well-rounded individuals if they are ever to serve in professional leadership positions.
-It is for this reason that CHES provides many active participation opportunities through school organizations such as Student Council, Library Club, Robotics, Choir, Patrol Students and Pep Squad.
+It is for this reason that CHES provides many active participation opportunities through school organizations such as Student Council, Girl Power, Robotics, Patrol Students, and a Broadcasting Club.

-Our CHES Hawk Robotic Teams currently compete at the middle school level and has placed 2nd in district preliminary competitions.
+Our CHES Hawk Robotic Teams currently compete at the middle school level.
+It has participates in scrimmage and in district preliminary competitions.
 It is also a participant in the citywide competition held for all El Paso schools.
 The program includes grades 4-6.

 Student volunteer for service by joining the Patrol Students team.
 All students in grades 5-6 may join this organization.
 They learn about service, responsibility, and respect.

-Our Girl Powered Program is excellent.
+Our Girl Powered Program is an excellent self awareness and professional motivator.
 The organization was started in 2018-2019.
-Girls who join, have become part of a program that uses extracurricular STEM activities and a business community mentorship for Girls.
+Girls who join, have become part of a program that uses extracurricular STEM activities and a business community mentorship for girls.
 The girls participate in a hands-on mentorship that exposes the girls to successful professional women.

 The curriculum is in the works to create a learning environment that will nourish and encourage boys of all ages to become great STEM candidates.
 This year, the program qualified for several scholarships and will create an all-boy robotics team.